 Getting Rid of the Formula and Keeping the Contents

 Once you have finished concatenating you may get rid of the formulas and keep just the concatenated results:

 Copy cell E1 then right-click in E1 and select “Paste Special” (Image 7):

 In the dialog box that pops up, select “Values” then click “OK” (Image 8):

 Your formula is all gone now and the value of the cell is actually what you see on your screen.
 In this case the value of cell E1 is now “Betty Boop, cartoon” (Image 9):

 Note that once you paste the values you may only change the value of the cells manually.
 For example if you want to delete “, cartoon” from cell E1 you must double click in E1 then select and delete “, cartoon.”

 Tip: Select a whole column or row by clicking on the letter or number header of the target column or row.

-excel concatenate, excel concatenate cells, how to concatenate in excel, concatenate cells in excel, concatenation in excel, excel concatenate cells with comma, concatenate excel cells, concatenate excel mac, how to concatenate cells in excel, Concatenation excel
+excel concatenate cells, excel concatenate, how to concatenate in excel, concatenate cells in excel, concatenate excel cells, excel concatenate cells with comma, concatenation in excel, concatenate excel mac, how to concatenate cells in excel, concatenate cells excel